Efforts to sanction 26/11 perpetrators blocked for political reasons: India

 "While these entities were listed under the 1267 sanctions regime more than a decade back, there is a need to keep monitoring their activities as they have been allowed to operate under various aliases with state-sponsored hospitality, Kamboj said, in a veiled reference to Pakistan.

-As the Chair of the Counter Terrorism Committee (CTC) for 2022, Kamboj said India made all efforts to ensure that the Committee is able to deliver its mandate effectively.
+As the Chair of the Counter Terrorism Committee (CTC) for 2022, Kamboj said India made all efforts to ensure that the Committee can deliver its mandate effectively.

 She said the Government of India had the honour to host special meetings of the CTC in Mumbai and New Delhi last month.